MenschMachine/pdfdancer-client-java/README.md

 ## What Makes PDFDancer Different

-- **Edit any PDF**: Work with documents from customers, governments, or vendors—not just ones you generated.
+- **Edit text in real-world PDFs**: Work with documents from customers, governments, or vendors—not just ones you generated.
 - **Pixel-perfect positioning**: Move or add elements at exact coordinates and keep the original layout intact.
 - **Surgical text replacement**: Swap, rewrite, or restyle paragraphs without losing the rest of the page.
 - **Form manipulation**: Inspect, fill, and update AcroForm fields programmatically.